NTU Research Integrity Policy

 All faculty, research staff and research students, on appointment to NTU, will be required to sign a declaration that they have read and agree that they will abide by this policy, as well as the principles and 14 core responsibilities outlined in the Singapore Statement on Research Integrity.

 5.3.3 Research Integrity Course

 NTU has developed a research integrity online course catered to informing and assessing researchers on key areas such as data management, conflict of interest, publications, and is tailored to the requirements of different disciplines.
 The course comes in 5 separate programmes for (i) Arts & Humanities, (ii) Biomedical Sciences, (iii) Engineering & Technology, (iv) Natural & Physical Sciences and (v) Social & Behavioural Sciences.

 The following categories of researchers are required to take this course:

-(i) All Postgraduate research students must complete the Research Integrity Course before they are allowed to sit for their Qualifying Examinations (QE).
+(i) All Postgraduate research students must complete the Research Integrity Course in their first semester in NTU.

-(ii) All Research Staff (including post-doctoral research fellows, research and project officers, etc.) are expected to complete the Research Integrity Course prior to the end of their probation period (or annual review/reappointment, whichever is earlier).
+(ii) All Research Staff (including post-doctoral research fellows, research and project officers, etc.) are expected to complete the Research Integrity Course prior to the end of their probation period.

 (iii) All Faculty are expected to complete the Research Integrity Concise Course.
-This is to be completed within 6 months of appointment for new faculty, and for existing faculty, within a year of implementation.
+This is to be completed within 6 months of appointment.

 5.4 Research Integrity and the Responsible Conduct of Research